-The District encourages all individuals to report misconduct to any District employee that the Complainant trusts and feels comfortable with. .
+The District encourages all individuals to report misconduct to any District employee that the Complainant trusts.
 Under Title IX, the District is required to take immediate and corrective action if a “responsible employee” knew or, in the exercise of reasonable care, should have known about sexual or gender-based harassment that creates a hostile environment.
 These actions include:

-- Taking steps to insure the safety and security of our community
+Taking steps to ensure the safety and security of our campus community

-The District considers all employees “responsible employees” (with the exception of psychologists at the Student Health Center) and as such, they are required to share a report of misconduct with the Title IX Coordinator or a member of the Title IX team.
-The Title IX team, under the guidance of the Title IX Coordinator, will conduct an initial assessment of the conduct, the Complainant’s expressed preferences, if any, as to course of action, and the necessity for any interim remedies or accommodations to protect the safety of the Complainant or the community.
+The District considers all employees “responsible employees” (with the exception of psychologists at the Student Health Center), and they are required to share a report of misconduct with the Title IX Coordinator.
+The Title IX Coordinator will conduct an initial assessment of the conduct, the Complainant’s expressed preferences, if any, as to the course of action, and the necessity for any interim remedies or accommodations to protect the safety of the Complainant or the community.

 You are not a counselor or an investigator and no one is asking or expecting you to perform these duties.
 You are the bridge to connect students to campus and community support.

-Acknowledge the boundaries on your relationship with this student while helping the student access the resources and assistance which offer the best support and care.
-Offer to walk the student over to the Student Health Center or to Campus Safety for further assistance.
+Acknowledge the boundaries of your relationship with the student while helping the student access the resources and assistance.
+You can also offer to walk the student over to the Student Health Center or to Campus Safety for further assistance.

-If someone reports sexual misconduct to you…… Act
+If someone reports sexual misconduct to you, remember to A.C.T!

-It is the victim’s decision whether or not they receive intervention.
-Your role is to inform them of their options, which include:
+Remember it is the student's decision whether or not they receive medical attention.
+Your role is to remind them to consider all of their options, which include: